 The District has invested an extensive amount of work into implementing the community air monitoring plan as expeditiously as possible, including researching, developing, configuring, deploying, trouble-shooting, and maintaining new state-of-the-art high precision air monitoring equipment.
+Real-time information, including the interactive map in the figure below, can be found at: http://community.valleyair.org/selected-communities/shafter/community-air-monitoring/

 This also includes the use of the mobile air monitoring van to take measurements in a variety of locations of interest and to respond to community concerns.
 The van has been used to collect air quality data from sources identified by CSC members, see picture below.